popgenDK/seqAfrica_bushpigs/ROH/README.md

 ## Introduction

-The pipelien for ROH analysis of individuals in African bush pig project.
+The pipeline for ROH analysis of individuals in African bush pig project.

 ## Requirement